High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Introduction

 where the spatial domain is denoted by $ \Omega \subset \mathbb{R}^d $ with $ d \le 3$, and the Caputo fractional-order derivative operator $ {}_0^C D^{\alpha}_t $ of order $ \alpha \in (0,1) $ is defined as

-In \eqref{Model:tAC}, $ \phi( \mathbf{x}, t ) $ is the unknown phase-field function, $ m > 0 $ is a mobility constant, $ \varepsilon > 0 $ is the interaction length that describes the thickness of the transition boundary between materials, and $ f(\phi)= -F'(\phi) $ is a continuously differentiable nonliear potential function.
+In \eqref{Model:tAC}, $ \phi( \mathbf{x}, t ) $ is the unknown phase-field function, $ \mm $ is a positive constant mobility, $ \varepsilon > 0 $ is the interaction length that describes the thickness of the transition boundary between materials, and $ f(\phi)= -F'(\phi) $ is a continuously differentiable nonlinear potential function.

 It is well known that when $\alpha \rightarrow 1 $, the tFAC equation recovers the classical Allen--Cahn equation, which satisfies the so-called \textit{energy dissipation law}, i.e.,

 and the \textit{maximum-bound principle} (MBP), i.e.,